bentrueman/fffprocessr/README.md

 Provided that the cross-flow is constant, use `calculate_rh()` to calculate the hydrodynamic radius.
-The only input without a default is retention time; the run parameters (cross flow, tip flow, detector flow, focus period, transition time), channel thickness, temperature, and the dynamic viscosity of the carrier solution can all be changed, but for now, the channel dimensions are hard-coded.
+The only input without a default is retention time; the run parameters (cross flow, tip flow, detector flow, focus period, transition time), channel thickness (estimate this using `calculate_w()`), temperature, and the dynamic viscosity of the carrier solution can all be changed, but for now, the channel dimensions are hard-coded.
 The function `peak_maxima()` may also be useful for determining peak retention times.

 ``` r
 data %>%